FredrikPD/Multi-Source-RAG-API/README.md

 - **Ingestion jobs:** replace the in-memory `ingestJobs` map with a durable queue so jobs survive restarts and can be processed by multiple workers.
 - **API instances:** make the API stateless and run multiple Node.js instances behind a load balancer.
 - **File storage:** store original documents in object storage instead of the local filesystem.
-- **Observability:** add structured logging, metrics, and tracing to monitor latency, queue depth, and error rates.

 ### Security improvements
 - **Harden auth & access control:** secure all APIs with authentication and enforce per-user / per-tenant access to documents and sessions.
 - **Protect secrets:** store API keys and credentials in a secrets manager instead of `.env` files on the server.
 - **Enforce HTTPS & TLS:** terminate TLS at the load balancer and ensure all traffic (external and internal) is encrypted in transit.
 - **Validate & sanitize inputs:** add strict validation for request bodies, file uploads, and query params to avoid injection and abuse.
 - **Lock down file handling:** restrict allowed MIME types, size limits, and scan uploads for malware before processing.
-- **Add rate limiting & abuse protection:** rate limit endpoints (especially ingestion and chat) and add basic DDoS / brute-force protection.
+- **Add rate limiting & abuse protection:** rate limit endpoints and add basic DDoS / brute-force protection.
-- **Harden infrastructure:** run services in isolated networks, with least-privilege IAM roles and restricted security groups.

 ### Monitoring & Observability
 - **Metrics:** track request rate, latency, error rates, embedding/ingestion durations, and vector search performance.
 - **Logging:** use structured, centralized logging with correlation IDs per request/job.
 - **Tracing:** add distributed tracing around key flows: ingestion pipeline, embedding calls, vector DB queries, and LLM calls.